-Tour the U.S.S.
-Constitution and the Bunker Hill Monument
+Tour the USS Constitution and the Bunker Hill Monument

-The USS Constitution and the Bunker Hill Monument are two of the last sites of the Freedom Trail (when picking up the Freedom Trail on Boston Common) which are a bit further from the other 14 sites.
-Even-though it can be a bit of jaunt from the other sites, if you are interested in the history of the birth of our nation, both these sites are worth checking out.
+The USS Constitution and the Bunker Hill Monument are two of the last sites of the Freedom Trail (when picking up the Freedom Trail on Boston Common) and are a bit further from the other 14 sites.
+Even though it can be a bit of jaunt from the other sites, if you are interested in the history of the birth of our nation, both these sites are worth checking out.
 Both sites are wonderful, and just like the first four letters in the word Freedom they are FREE.

 Because they are located at the end of the Freedom Trail and are about a 15 minute walk from the Copp’s Hill Burial Ground (if you follow our self-guided Freedom Trail stating at Boston Common, Copp’s Hill Burial Ground is stop Q), the best way to get there is using the MBTA Water Shuttle.
 One can walk there easily by following the Freedom Trail, but the water shuttle is a bargain at $3.25 (if you have a MBTA Subway Pass it is free), and is a short boat ride over to Charlestown, which also doubles a scenic harbor cruise.